-- Free-Love Future: The World Inside is set in a huge skyscraper (Urban Monad or Urbmon), in which men are expected to go "night walking", wandering into other peoples' homes for sex, and it's unthinkably rude for a woman to refuse an advance.
+- Free-Love Future: Most of the novel is set in a huge skyscraper (Urban Monad or Urbmon), in which men are expected to go "night walking", wandering into other peoples' homes for sex, and it's unthinkably rude for a woman to refuse an advance.
 Silverberg goes into a bit of detail as to how such a society would produce unique sexual hangups of its own.
 One character is trying to make her husband jealous, which he points out is ridiculous.
 Meanwhile, she mocks him for sleeping with a woman because he's attracted to her brother—instead of sleeping with the brother.

 - Gender Is No Object: Jason Quervo is forced to talk about a fantasy he was thinking of where he embraced Michaela for intercourse, but found Micheal instead (in the company of Micheal and his wife at dinner one night).
 He tells part of it, saying he was imagining if a man was to go out nightwalking and instead of finding Michaela, he finds Michael.
 Michael's wife then comments, "so what? he might be mildly surprised at first but then he would take Micheal regardless, wouldn't he?"